 The SCB Asia Section was officially launched during the 2003 SCB Annual Meeting in Duluth, Minnesota.
 Our geographic area ranges from the Middle East to the Far East, with members from Israel in the west to the Philippines in the east.
 Russia is also part of the Asian section due to its land areas in Asia, although it participates in the Europe Section as well.

-We have a confirmed date and location for the 3rd Asia Section meeting.
-It will be from 19-22 August 2014, in Melaka, Malaysia.
+The 3rd Asia Section meeting will take place from 19-22 August 2014, in Melaka, Malaysia.
 This town is halfway between Kulau Lumpur and Singapore (about a two-hour drive from either airport) and is a World Heritage Site.
-The Local Organizing Committee will be setting up a web site for the conference with more details to come.
-Please stay tuned!
+The meeting website is under construction by the Local Organizing Committee, but please stay tuned as the site takes shape!

 The book "Conservation Biology in Asia" is available.
 This book was produced by the organizers and presenters of the first Asia Section regional meeting in Kathmandu, Nepal, in 2005.
 PDFs of chapters can be viewed here.